WDAqua/Qanary-question-answering-components/qanary_component-NER-MeaningCloud/README.md

-# NED DBpedia Spotlight
+# NER Meaning Cloud

 ## Description

-Receives a textual question, forwards it to DBpedia Spotlight API and writes result in JSON format.
+Receives a textual question, forwards it to the Meaning Cloud's API and saves resulting named entities.

 ## Input specification

 Not applicable as the textual question is a default parameter

 ## Output specification

+Comment: no score in the output

 ```ttl
 @prefix qa: <http://www.wdaqua.eu/qa#> .